Being forced to pay your debts

 If you owe someone money (a creditor), they can only force you to pay your debts if they take the correct legal action.
 This might mean getting a court order or a tribunal decision.

-Some creditors have extra fast track powers that mean they don't have to go to court to prove you owe the debt, for example, HM Revenue and Customs.
+Some creditors have fast-track powers that mean they don't have to go to court to prove you owe the debt.

-When the creditor is able to force you to pay the debt this is called diligence.
+If your creditor can force you to pay the debt, this is called doing diligence.

-Step 1: Check what powers the creditor has
+Step 1: Check what powers your creditor has

-If you owe money for any of the debts or legal arrangements listed below, action to force you to pay may happen very suddenly with a summary warrant.
+If you owe money for any of the debts or legal arrangements listed below, your creditor has fast-track powers.
+Action to force you to pay might happen suddenly with a summary warrant.

-- UK Government – for road tax, VAT, income tax, national insurance
+- UK government - for road tax, VAT, income tax and national insurance

 - Department for Work and Pensions (DWP) - for benefits overpayments

 - Child Support Agency (CSA) or Child Maintenance Service (CMS) - for child support owed